arunav-bhattacharya/learning-kotlin/README.md

 ### 6.e. `companion` objects

 - `companion` objects are singletons defined within a class — they’re singleton companions of classes.
+- Allows creating equivalent of static members in Java.
+- An `object` inside a class can be prefixed with `companion`.
+This makes the functions inside the object accessible outside the class by without referencing using the object name.
+- Each class can have only one single `companion` object, inside which we can multiple functions.
+- By prefixing the functions inside the object with the annotation `@JvmStatic`, it becomes accessible to Java as static methods accessible by the classname.
 - They may implement interfaces and may extend from base classes, and thus are useful for code re-usability.
 - The members of the companion object of a class can be accessed using the class name as reference.
 - We can access the companion of a class using `.Companion` on the class.
 The name `Companion` is used only if the companion object doesn’t have an explicit name.

     ```kotlin
         companion object {